 Source: Adobe Stock, 2024.

 Launched in 1957, the timing was unfortunate as the United States was entering a recession.
 The high expectations set for the Edsel were met with indifferent consumer demand, and sales were disappointing.
-Therefore, the Edsel is regarded as the biggest new-car failure in automotive history (Drucker, 2002).
+Consequently, the Edsel is regarded as the biggest new-car failure in automotive history (Drucker, 2002).

 The iPhone’s development began in the early 2000s, with Apple recognizing the potential for a new kind of mobile device.
-The concept was to combine a phone with a music player and an Internet communicator, which was a significant departure from existing mobile phones.
+The concept was to combine a phone with a music player and an internet communicator, which was a significant departure from existing mobile phones.

 Apple’s approach to innovation with the iPhone focused on user experience and design simplicity.
 The idea was to create a device that was not just functional but also intuitive and enjoyable to use.
 This involved rethinking the user interface, leading to the pioneering of touchscreen technology and the elimination of a physical keyboard (Apple, 2007).

 One of the key aspects of the iPhone’s innovation was its integration of various technologies into a single device.
-It combined a phone, an iPod, and an Internet browser, setting a new standard for what a smartphone could be.
-(Jobs, 2007) This integration also involved developing a new operating system (iOS), which would become central to the iPhone’s functionality and user experience.
+It combined a phone, an iPod, and an internet browser, setting a new standard for what a smartphone could be (Jobs, 2007).
+This integration also involved developing a new operating system (iOS), which would become central to the iPhone’s functionality and user experience.

 Figure 2: Apple’s first iPhone